This Decorated Baby Shower Cookies page includes these sections:

 This was my first decorated baby shower cookie set.
 It was the only cutters I had for babies at the time (4).
 As you see, you do not need very many to make an adorable set...

-Here is the set from the 1st video on this page you can pin to Pinterest...
+Here is the set from the 1st video on this page, you can pin to Pinterest for later inspiration...

 Yippee-ki-yi-yay, here is a set all doodied up fer ya 🤠.
-For the pocket, I simply used a rectangle and cut of the bottom at angles on both sides.
+For the pocket, I used a rectangle and cut off the bottom at angles on both sides.
 Enjoy my video!

-Sometimes as cookiers we get pretty lucky to get orders with only two colors, excluding white.
+Sometimes, as cookiers, we get pretty lucky to get orders with only two colors, excluding white.
 That doesn't mean they can't be sweetly decorated.
-Remember looks are not everything.

 Another set for either baby girl cookies or baby boy cookies.
 Sage color has been quite popular for some time now.